 it contains various sugars.
 It actually contains more sugar than most dog foods on the market.
 Although sugar is vital to your dog’s health, too much sugar is very bad.
 The level of sugar in Bakers could explain the complaints of hyperactivity from some dog owners.

-Bakers also include unspecified artificial preservatives and antioxidants - another group of ingredients that the majority of nutritional experts recommend avoiding, due to their links to health problems.
-(1) With all low-grade foods, the amount you feed to get a reasonable amount of nutrients in your dog is quite high.
+Bakers also include unspecified artificial preservatives and antioxidants yet another group of ingredients that the majority of nutritional experts recommend avoiding due to their links to health problems.
+With all low-grade foods, the amount you need to get a reasonable amount of nutrients in your dog is quite high.

 That suggests that a bag will not last very long.
 Therefore, the price per day goes up considerably.
 In fact, Bakers could cost about as much per day as many higher quality dog foods.

-I feel it is important to state that Bakers is not the only dog food that uses E numbers, animal derivatives, and unspecified ingredients.
-Another leading brand that comes to mind is Pedigree, which also uses bulking agents, like cereals, and animal meat derivatives, antioxidants, artificial colourings, and preservatives .
+Pedigree Complete: I feel it is important to state that Bakers is not the only dog food that uses E numbers, animal derivatives, and unspecified ingredients.
+Another leading brand that comes to mind is Pedigree, which also uses bulking agents, like cereals, and animal meat derivatives, antioxidants, artificial colourings, and preservatives.

-Pedigree also got a 01 out of 5 rating on the (1) Which Dog Food website.
+Pedigree also got a 01 out of 5 ratings on the (7) All About Dog Food.
 In the site (3) Dog Food Advisor, they have stated the following:

 “The first ingredient in Pedigree dog food is corn.
 Corn is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.
 For this reason, we do not consider corn a preferred component in any dog food.”